ha5dzs/optitrack-motive-file-converter/README.md

 This created my binary (with all the debug symbols in it, but hey, this is a quick and dirty project), which you can download here too.

-# How do I use this exernally?
+# How do I use this externally?

 Super simple: you assemble the string you want to execute first, and you use your own environment's method to call it.
 For instance in Matlab, will will be something like this:
 ```